 The Heritage Council has a corporate duty to promote the safety and well-being of children with whom it is in contact in any capacity.

-The organisation’s Child Protection Policy Document deals with the recognition, reporting and management of child safety concerns and will assist anyone working on behalf of The Heritage Council in having due regard for the rights and interests of children.
+The organisation’s Child Protection Policy Document and Child Safeguarding Statement deal with the recognition, reporting and management of child safety concerns and will assist anyone working on behalf of The Heritage Council in having due regard for the rights and interests of children.

 The Heritage Council interacts with young people in several different ways; through the provision of the Heritage in Schools programme, Heritage Officer Projects, other grant aided projects and education projects.